strayMat/causal-ml-course/slides/event_studies.typ

   🤔 Decrease began before the treatment and occured also for other states.
 ]

-#slide[
-  = Synthetic control example: plot the data
+#slide(title: "Synthetic control example: plot the data")[
   #figure(image("img/pyfigures/scm_california_and_other_states.svg", width: 70%))
   #pause
   💡 Force parallel trends: Find a weighted average of other states that predicts well the pre-treatment trend of California (before $T_0=1988$).
 ]

-#slide[
-  = Synthetic control as weighted average of control outcomes
+#slide(title: "Synthetic control as weighted average of control outcomes")[

   #grid(columns: (1fr, 1fr), gutter: 3mm)[
     Build a predictor for #c_treated($Y_(1, t)$) (California):